El Risitas: Ratones Coloraos interview meme

-In 2001, Joya appeared on Jesús Quintero's show Ratones Coloraos and described an incident when he worked as a kitchen porter.
-He describes leaving some paella pans (paelleras) at night in the ocean to soak and clean, and when in the morning he returned to retrieve the pans, they had washed out to sea with the tide.
-He frequently interrupts the story with his trademark laugh.
-The original video was uploaded to YouTube on 25 June 2007, and received over a million views eight years before the meme became widespread.
+In 2007, Joya appeared on Jesús Quintero's show Ratones Coloraos and described an incident when he worked as a kitchen porter.
+He had left some paella pans (paelleras) tied by sticks in the sand by the seashore overnight to let them soak and clean in the water, and when he returned the next morning to retrieve the pans, he found they had all washed out to sea with the high tide except for one.
+He frequently interrupts the story with his trademark laugh as he fails to keep his composure.
+The original video was uploaded to YouTube on 25 June 2007, and received over 1 million views eight years before the meme became widespread.

-In March 2014, footage from the interview was used in Egypt by the then recently-outlawed Muslim Brotherhood organization to parody presidential candidate Abdel Fattah el-Sisi.
-Other videos featuring footage from the interview were also produced; however, they were usually apolitical instead, generally parodying technology and gaming.
+In March 2014, footage from the interview was used in Egypt by the then recently outlawed Muslim Brotherhood organization to parody presidential candidate Abdel Fattah el-Sisi.
+Other videos featuring footage from the interview were also produced, mostly apolitical parodies about technology and gaming.
 The most viewed versions of the video subtitled Joya as the designer of the Nvidia GeForce GTX 970 graphics card, a designer of Team Fortress 2, a Valve employee discussing Dota 2, a Canon representative discussing the C300 camera, an Xbox Live employee describing the platform's system, and a cinematographer describing shooting on a Red camera.

 In March 2015, the meme received significant attention after the launch of the 2015 MacBook, where subtitles present Joya as a designer who worked on the prototype.
 Within a month the video had received over five million views on YouTube.
 The meme's impact has been compared to parodies of the 2004 war drama Downfall, where scenes from the film are similarly edited with fake subtitles.

-Another popular meme was published in April 2015 parodying a political affair in Slovakia known as the Váhostav affair, where Joya was subtitled by popular Slovak stand-up comedy performer Jano Gordulic.
+Another popular meme was published in April 2015 parodying a political affair in Slovakia known as the Váhostav affair, where Joya was subtitled by popular Slovak stand-up comedy performer Ján Gordulič.

 In 2019, a zoomed-in still image of his face from the interview, named KEKW, was added as a 3rd-party emote for Twitch on FrankerFaceZ.
 As of April 2022, over 100,000 channels on Twitch have enabled the emote.
 With more than 400 million uses in chat, the emote occupies 10th place among the most popular FrankerFaceZ emotes.